alien4cloud/csar-public-library/org/ystia/README.rst

 Using this second method, dependencies are automatically resolved when importing CSARs with *Git integration*.

-Finally, you can browse the archives list, but also the components and the topologies list to check that all the Ystia Forge is uploaded.
+Finally, you can browse the archives list, but also the components and the topologies list to check that all the Ystia Forge is imported.

 .. _getting_started_samples_section: